immerjs/immer/.github/ISSUE_TEMPLATE/question.md

 ## Link to repro

 Please provide a [CodeSandbox demo](https://codesandbox.io/s/immer-sandbox-6wijw) to clarify your question if possible.
+Typically, questions without minimal codesandbox demo won't be answered.

 ## Environment